maxtaylordavies/visualstim/README.md

 ### Stimulus parameters

 The **stimulus parameters** panel lets you adjust the parameters of the visual stimulation.
-The set of parameters available to control depends on which stimulus type is currently selected - e.g. for **drift grating** we need to know the `temporal frequency`, for **movie** we need to know the `filename` etc. Some parameters, such as `stimulus duration`, can take only a single scalar value, e.g. `10.0`.
-Other parameters, such as `orientation` or `spatial frequency` can be given multiple values to cycle through during stimulation.
+The set of parameters available to control depends on which stimulus type is currently selected - e.g. for **drift grating** we need to know the `temp freq`, for **movie** we need to know the `filename` etc. Some parameters, such as `stim duration`, can take only a single scalar value, e.g. `10.0`.
+Other parameters, such as `orientation` or `spat freq` can be given multiple values to cycle through during stimulation.
 For one of these parameters, clicking on their input will open an expanded box that looks like this:

 ![expanded select box](./screenshots/v0.1/expanded-select.png)

 You can then select appropriate start and stop values, as well as number of steps.
 For example, setting `start: 0.0`, `stop: 60.0` and `steps: 4` will give you the array of orientation values `[0.0, 15.0, 30.0, 45.0, 60.0]`.
 Selecting `random` shuffles the order of the array.

 If you set multiple values for more than one parameter, then the stimulation will include all combinations of the multi-valued parameters.
-E.g. if you set 4 values for `orientation` and 2 values for `spatial frequency`, you will see 8 different variations of the selected stimulus.
+E.g. if you set 4 values for `orientation` and 2 values for `spat freq`, you will see 8 different variations of the selected stimulus.

 ### Sync parameters